NTTLimitedRD/plumbery/docs/tutorial.sql.master.slave.rst

 In this use case a master database server and a slave database server are deployed in different locations.
-The back-end IPv6 infrastructure provided by Dimension Data is used to replicate data continuously, at no additional cost.
+The back-end IPv6 infrastructure provided by Dimension Data is used to replicate data continuously and securely.

 As shown below, plumbery provides a streamlined definition of the overall solution, that encompasses servers location, the networking infrastructure,